 What Is Toad Venom?

 Recently the practice of smoking toad venom has been gaining traction across the United States.
 Licking toads in the Bufonidae family has been a practice to experience a psychedelic trip but licking toads (typically a cane toad) can be dangerous, causing muscle weakness, rapid heart rate, and vomiting.
 The toad venom being used today is from the Colorado River toad, also known as the Sonoran Desert toad.
 This nocturnal toad grows up to 7 inches in length and has dark leathery skin.
-It is found in Colorado, California, New Mexico, Mexico, and Arizona.
+It is found in Mexico and in the United States in Colorado, California, New Mexico, and Arizona.

 The Colorado River Toad is semi aquatic, so it can be found in desert areas and near bodies of water such as springs, canals, and ponds.
 The toad eats many insects and will also eat lizards, small mammals, and amphibians.
 It uses toxic secretions to ward off predators like skunks, raccoons, and birds.
 It is this toxic secretion that makes the toad valuable to humans who are looking to get high.

 Get Help During COVID-19

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.